|

 O, Mothers of Jerusalem

-Weep for thy sons and daughters in Sodom
+Weep for thy children Weep for thy sons and daughters in Sodom Cry for the withered blooms And the mangled stems Strewn

-In the heat of the fire from the heavens
+around the Tower that was Dry not ever thy glistening tears In the heat of the fire from the heavens Remember Yahweh

-Weep for thy sisters in Gazni and Kabul.
+sisters in Gazni and Kabul.

-Crying over littered bodies
+Crying over littered bodies And

-One is all and all are one
+crumbling stones Mothers of Jerusalem, Mothers of Sodom One is all and all are one Life comes and life goes You

-That is all I know And all ye need know.
+and I pass into dustbins That is all I know And all ye need know.

 (c)